 - Three weatherproof craft covers.

-- Comprehensive spares package including replacement skirt segments, fan blades & belt drive, service parts, control cables, various fixings etc (totalling over £1000.00).
+- Comprehensive spares package including replacement skirt segments, service parts, control cables, various fixings etc (totalling over £1000.00).

 - Vouchers/Gift Certificates/Presentation Certificate Designs.

 - Visit to your site to advise on hovercraft course design / training your staff (UK Mainland only – overseas visits may incur an additional cost).

 - One days training for company principle/administration & maintenance training.

 - Advice on where to source insurance.